 Public Credentials for Assets

-Given that with AssetDIDs there is now a way to uniquely identify assets regardless of the chain they live on or their current owner, KILT also allows owners of an on-chain DID with an assertion key (a.k.a. attesters) to issue credentials to those assets.
+AssetDIDs give a way to uniquely identify assets regardless of the blockchain they live on or their current owner.
+KILT allows owners of an on-chain DID with an assertion key (a.k.a. attesters) to issue credentials to those assets.

-Public credentials are not very different in their structure from traditional KILT credentials.
-The main difference is that, since they are public, public credentials do not have any selective disclosure capabilities, hence all the cryptographic information required to enable those is stripped away from the credential content.
-Everything else remains as for regular credentials, including the requirement for its structure to match a given CType, and optionally the presence of some delegation information.
+Public credentials aren't that different in their structure from traditional KILT credentials.
+The main difference is that, since they're public, they don't have selective disclosure capabilities.
+This is because the cryptographic information required to enable this is stripped away from the credential content.

 {